Yegor-men/tracetorch/docs/source/introduction/L3_traces.rst

 Now we have a generalized formula ``i = t * (1 - d)`` to find out the average input given a trace and some decay.
 Let's test it out in practice, seeing how various values of ``d`` affect the calculated average input ``i``.
-We are going to use ``tracetorch.plot.MeasurementManager`` for exactly that.
+We are going to use ``tracetorch.plot.MeasurementManager()`` for exactly that.
 Internally, it maintains multiple traces with various decay values, initialized to ``[0, 0.9, 0.99, 0.999]``.
 At each timestep it implements the input into each trace, recalculates the ``i`` value, and saves that.
 Then we can plot the ``i`` values over time.
 For the sake of simplicity, let's feed into it a number with a mean of 5 and a standard deviation of 1, that is to say ``torch.randn(1) + 5``.
-Let's also do this for 1000 timesteps.
+Let's also do this for 10000 timesteps.

 .. code-block:: python
    :linenos: